-The inverted pyramid structure, with each paragraph being progressively less important, means editors remove the least important information first.
+The inverted pyramid structure, with each paragraph being progressively less important, means editors can easily remove the least important information first.

 A news story written using the inverted pyramid structure can be cut at the end of any paragraph, even the first paragraph, and still be a self-contained story.

-Online this means search engines pay more attention to the most important words – which helps people find your writing.
+Online this means search engines pay more attention to the most important words.
+This helps people find your writing faster.
+It means they can zero in on the story and information they are looking for.
 Those opening paragraphs also make neat summaries for listings and similar online uses.